ECP-WarpX/WarpX/Docs/source/building/juwels.rst

    module load GCC
    module load OpenMPI
    module load CUDA
+   module load Python

-   # JEWELS' job scheduler may not map ranks to GPUs,
+   # JUWELS' job scheduler may not map ranks to GPUs,
    # so we give a hint to AMReX about the node layout.
    # This is usually done in Make.<supercomputing center> files in AMReX
    # but there is no such file for JSC yet.